Generic name: NORGESTREL 0.3mg, ETHINYL ESTRADIOL 0.03mg;

 The information at Drugs.com is not a substitute for medical advice.
 Always consult your doctor or pharmacist.

-28-Day Schedule: For a DAY 1 START, count the first day of menstrual flow as Day 1 and the first tablet (white) is then taken on Day 1.
-For a SUNDAY START when menstrual flow begins on or before Sunday, the first tablet (white) is taken on that day.
-With either a DAY 1 START or SUNDAY START, 1 tablet (white) is taken each day at the same time for 21 days.
-Then the peach tablets are taken for 7 days, whether bleeding has stopped or not.
+28-Day Schedule: For a DAY 1 START, count the first day of menstrual flow as Day 1 and the first tablet (pale pink) is then taken on Day 1.
+For a SUNDAY START when menstrual flow begins on or before Sunday, the first tablet (pale pink) is taken on that day.
+With either a DAY 1 START or SUNDAY START, 1 tablet (pale pink) is taken each day at the same time for 21 days.
+Then the white tablets are taken for 7 days, whether bleeding has stopped or not.
 After all 28 tablets have been taken, whether bleeding has stopped or not, the same dosage schedule is repeated beginning on the following day.

 INSTRUCTIONS TO PATIENTS

-Due to the normally increased risk of thromboembolism occurring postpartum, women should be instructed not to initiate treatment with oral contraceptives earlier than 4-6 weeks after a full-term delivery.
+- Due to the normally increased risk of thromboembolism occurring postpartum, women should be instructed not to initiate treatment with oral contraceptives earlier than 4 to 6 weeks after a full-term delivery.
 If pregnancy is terminated in the first 12 weeks, the patient should be instructed to start oral contraceptives immediately or within 7 days.
 If pregnancy is terminated after 12 weeks, the patient should be instructed to start oral contraceptives after 2 weeks.33,77

 More about Elinest (ethinyl estradiol / norgestrel)